EddieDemon/Hash-paging/README.md

     1. Handle the error event. (hashPaging.error(request, textStatus, error))
     2. Set the ID of the element which content should change. (hashPaging.elementId)

+All you need are the files in /Scripts and reference to them in your pages.
+The included .cs and .aspx files are as example.

 This library was built using Script# v0.7.4.0 [http://scriptsharp.com/] GitHub [https://github.com/nikhilk].